tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls_js.rst

         update_date_bounds();
     };

 4. The ``update_date_bounds`` method updates the date range that is selectable for both date pickers based on the current product.
 The value of the datepickers is also reset to fit within the new range if necessary.
-Implement the ``update_date_bounds`` method as follows:
+Implement the ``update_date_bounds`` method as follows in :file:`public/js/gee_datasets.js`:

 .. code-block:: javascript